What happens to debt when you die?

 Arranging life insurance to protect your loved ones

-One of the best ways to ensure your loved ones are protected financially and receive as much of your savings and assets as possible is by arranging life insurance.
+One of the best ways to ensure your loved ones are protected financially is by arranging life insurance.

 A life insurance policy will provide your loved ones with a lump sum pay out upon your passing, to be used as they deem fit.